omidbimo/eds_pie/README.md

 - section.name			to get string name of the section
 - section.entrycount   to get the number of entries for this section
-- section.entries          to get a list of this section entries
+- section.entries         An iterable list of Section Entries

 ### Entry object functions

 - entry.getfield( fieldindex / fieldname )
 - entry.addfield( fieldvalue, *[datatype]* )

 ### Entry object properties

 - entry.name			to get string name of the entry
 - entry.fieldcount   to get the number of fields for this entry
-- entry.fields           to get a list of this entry fields
+- entry.fields          An iterable list of Entry Fields

 ### Field object functions

 - field.getfield( fieldindex / fieldname )
 - filed.addfield( fieldvalue, *[datatype]* )

 ### Field object properties

 - field.name			to get string name of the field
 - field.index            to get the index of this field in the of parent entry fields
 - field.value            to get / set the value of the field
 - field.datatype     to get the data-type object of this field